JavaFXpert/QiskitBlocksService/README.md

 # QiskitBlocksService

-Flask/Python/Qiskit based HTTP service that runs statevector and qasm simulators.
+Flask/Python/Qiskit based HTTP service that runs Qiskit statevector and qasm simulators.
 Derived from works of Asier Arranz and Junye Huang.

-Dependent upon the following Python libraries, which may be installed with `pip install`:
+## Installation
+1. Clone this QiskitBlocksService project
+2. Run the following commands to install the required Python libraries:

-- qiskit
+- `pip install qiskit`
-- flask
+- `pip install flask`
-- json_tricks
+- `pip install json_tricks`

-To start the service, run the following from the command-line:
+From the directory into which you cloned this project, run the following from the command-line to start the service:
 `python server.py`

 Please reach out to James Weaver on Qiskit Slack (located at [qiskit.org](http://qiskit.org)) with questions or feedback.